vincentamato/mlx-swift-pe/README.md

 # MLX Perception Encoder

-MLX Swift implementation of Meta's [Perception Encoder (PE Core)](https://github.com/facebookresearch/perception_models) for on-device image and video search on Apple Silicon.
+MLX Swift implementation of Meta's [Perception Encoder](https://github.com/facebookresearch/perception_models) for on-device image and video search on Apple Silicon.
 Currently, only the PE Core checkpoints are supported.

 ## Supported Models